& Burlesque History & Lingo

 Alley-Oop An Acrobatic or gymnastic act.
 The performers (often European) were often heard to cue their team members (in French) "allez" ("everybody") and then either "up" in English, or a simple vocalization like "hup" to coordinate timing.

 All Washed Up A performer was "all washed up" when he could no longer get a booking anywhere.
-Usually a condition that occurred when he had proven unreliable or just not very good.
+Usually a condition that occurred when he had proven unreliable or just not very good, or when the style of his day was no longer popular.

 Ankle Verb coined by Variety to indicate that a performer has quit or been dismissed from a job, without necessarily specifying which.
 It suggests "walking".